Visicover ApS Terms Of Business

 By holding your money in this way, if we become insolvent, your money remains protected.

-In arranging your insurance we may employ the services of other intermediaries who are regulated by the FCA and your premium may be passed to these intermediaries for payment to insurers.
+In arranging your insurance we may employ the services of other intermediaries and your premium may be passed to these intermediaries for payment to insurers.
 These firms are also required to hold clients’ money in a separate trust account.
-We will also inform you if at any time we are required to pass your premium to firms that operate outside the UK where the protection may be different.
-Should you not wish us to pass premiums to a firm outside of the UK, please inform us.

 Our aim is to provide a first class service, however we are aware that, occasionally, it is possible that we may fail to meet your expectations.
-If you wish to register a complaint, please contact us by writing to Bob Bevan at Visicover Ltd, 21 Heronscourt, Lightwater, Surrey, GU18 5SW or via email to complaints.uk@Visicover.com.
+If you wish to register a complaint, please contact us by emailing Bob Bevan at firstname.lastname@example.org.

 If we are unable to resolve the issue to your satisfaction by the end of the next business day, we will formally investigate the issue.
 You will receive an acknowledgement, together with a copy of our complaints process promptly and certainly within 5 working days.
 We will then aim to investigate and provide a resolution as quickly as possible, informing you of the position at no later than 4 weeks and a final response no later than 8 weeks.